yujiri.xyz

 Where two teams race to a specified number of kills.
 This is one of the most obvious ways to make a game out of shooter mechanics, and is probably the most commonly played (definitely always has the most players queueing in all the shooters I've played).
 But it has some serious problems.

 The biggest problem is that when avoiding dying is as important as killing, players are incentivized to "camp" - find a good spot to stay in and just wait for enemies to come into view so you can kill them from relative safety.
-Camping makes the game more boring for the other team who spends all their time looking for the opposition until they get spontaneously sniped, but also more boring for the player doing it; people only do it because the game incentivizes it.
+Camping makes the game more boring for the other team who spends all their time looking for the opposition until they get suddenly sniped, but also more boring for the player doing it; people only do it because the game incentivizes it.

 Another problem is that when avoiding dying is as important as killing, any player who ends the match with more deaths than kills was probably actually *hurting* their team.
 This can lead to negative feelings in and between teammates.